Hamiltonian and Noether charges in first order gravity: Conserved charges

 \subsection{Noether charges}

-In this section we shall study the Noether charges for the most general first order action we have been considering.
-It has two parts.
-In the first one, we focus our attention on the Palatini action, while in the second part we look at the Holst and topological terms.
+In this part we consider the Noether charges that appear as conserved quantities associated to diffeomorphisms generated by vector fields $\xi$.
+There are two parts.
+In the first one we consider in detail the consistent Palatini action with a boundary term, and compare it to the case without a boundary term.
+In the second part we consider the Holst and topological terms.